homshai/Iris_Unet/README.md

 - Multi-dataset balanced training (WeightedRandomSampler) to handle domain gaps.
 - Stronger augmentations with `albumentations`.
 - CBAM attention and an ASPP-like module in the decoder to improve robustness.
-- Combined BCEWithLogits + Dice loss.
+- Combined BCEWithLogits + Dice loss + Boundary loss.
 - Cosine scheduler with linear warmup and optional mixed precision training (AMP).
 - Optionally freeze backbone for initial epochs to stabilize training across datasets.